raganwald-deprecated/homoiconic/dumping_ground/misadventure_part_i.md

-Misadventure
+Misadventure, Part I: Overview
 ===

-*A little game written on top of Faux and Backbone.js*
+*Misadventure is a little game written on top of Faux and Backbone.js*

 **introduction**

 [Misadventure][play] is a little game in the style of [Adventure][a].
 Misadventure is written in Javascript and runs entirely in the browser.
-Misadventure's code makes use of the [Faux][f] and [Backbone.js][b] libraries.
-In this essay I will give you a brief tour of Misadventure's [code][source], showing how it uses Faux to structure its routes and templates as well as how it uses Backbone.js to organize its models and interactive view code.
+Misadventure is written in standard Model-View-Controller style, making heavy use of the [Faux][f] and [Backbone.js][b] libraries.
+In this series of posts I will give you a tour of Misadventure's [code][source], showing how it uses Faux to structure its routes and templates as well as how it uses Backbone.js to organize its models and interactive view code.

+This is Part I, wherein we look at the game and its controller.
+In [Part II][pii], we'll start our examination of controller methods with a look at `controller.wake()`.

 **the game**